 The model we've tested was manufactured in January 2018.

 The Dell U2717D is marginally better than the HP 27Q.
 The Dell U2717D has much better ergonomics that allow you to place the monitor as you prefer without any trouble.
-On the other hand, the HP 27Q has lower input lag which makes it a better choice for gamers and faster pixel refresh rate that allows makes fast motion look smooth and only leave a small blur trail.
+On the other hand, the HP 27Q has lower input lag, which makes it a better choice for gamers, and a faster pixel refresh rate that allows makes fast motion look smooth and only leave a small blur trail.

 The Dell U2715H is much better than the HP 27Q.
 The Dell U2715H has better ergonomics and can be positioned to your preferences with ease.
 It has a lower input lag that allows it to react faster to your inputs making a better choice for gamers.
 On the other hand, the HP 27Q has a faster pixel refresh rate, so when you watch fast-moving content, it looks smooth with a smaller blur trail.

 The LG 27UD58-B is somewhat better than the HP 27Q.
 The LG 27UD58-B has a better input lag and is more responsive to your actions.
 It also has better resolution allowing you to display more in the same screen size.
 On the other hand, the HP 27Q is brighter and can handle reflections better, so it is more suitable for a slightly brighter room with many light sources.

 The HP 27Q is somewhat better than the Acer G257HU.
 The HP 27Q has a better refresh rate that leaves a smaller blur trail in fast-moving content and has more screen area as it is a 27" monitor.
 The Acer G257HU, on the other hand, has a better input lag which makes it more responsive to your inputs and can be great for many usages.